 - articulate views imaginatively and expressively through personal and creative responses.

 Key Stage 3 Drama Curriculum

-The overall aim of this course is to encourage the students to communicate and work with others in a productive and supportive manner.
-It hardly seems necessary to point out that these are skills required in all walks of life and it is to be hoped that students will draw upon these school experiences in whatever future working environment or social situation they may find themselves.
+The overall aim of this course is to encourage students to communicate and work with others in a productive and supportive manner, skills required in all occupations.
+Students will be able to draw upon these school experiences in whatever future working environment or social situation they may find themselves.

 Key Stage 3 Drama Programme of Study